Kamen Rider ZEZTZ: Production

 The Kamen Rider ZEZTZ trademark was registered by Toei Company on March 11, 2025, and published on March 19, 2025.

 ZEZTZ was officially announced on July 6, 2025.
 A production announcement conference introducing the main cast and characters and the artist for the show's theme song was held on August 7, 2025.

 This is the first Kamen Rider series to be broadcast internationally via a simultaneous release with North America, the UK and Australia and New Zealand receiving the show via Shout!
 Studios on its platforms.

 The opening theme song is titled "VISIONS", performed by NAQT VANE, Hiroyuki Sawano's vocal project.
+The second opening theme song is titled "PLAY BACK", performed by Yuta.